-This plot shows the diurnal variation of the location of the equatorward edge of auroral electron precipitation at local geomagnetic midnight as derived from calculations of the total precipitation power measured by the NOAA TIROS satellites (currently, NOAA-15, -16, and -17).
-Data from the northern hemisphere are plotted as + symbols, data from the southern hemisphere as x symbols, and the heavy line is a centered, 6-hour weighted average of data from both hemispheres.
+This plot shows the diurnal variation of the location of the equatorward edge of auroral electron precipitation at local geomagnetic midnight as derived from calculations of the total precipitation power measured by the NOAA TIROS satellites (currently, NOAA-15 through -19 and METOP-02).
+Data from the northern hemisphere are plotted as green circles, data from the southern hemisphere as red circles, and the heavy line is a centered, 6-hour weighted average of data from both hemispheres.
 The dashed line indicates the boundary latitude for a power value of zero.

-The power data are provided by the NOAA/SWPC, and the boundary plotted here is calculated using a simple relationship between the power and the boundary location derived from a two-piece linear regression between power observed on the NOAA-16 satellite and boundary locations observed on the USAF DMSP satellites.
-The NOAA/SWPC WWW site has more information about the NOAA-16 auroral analyses and other NOAA-16 particle analyses.
+The power data are provided by the NOAA/SWPC, and the boundary plotted here is calculated using a simple relationship between the power and the boundary location derived from a two-piece linear regression between power observed on the NOAA POES satellite and boundary locations observed on the USAF DMSP satellites.
+The NOAA/SWPC WWW site has more information about the NOAA POES auroral analyses and other NOAA POES particle analyses.
 Similar auroral boundary information from the USAF DMSP/SSJ4 instrument is provided here.

-NOTE: As of 01 Jan 03 SWPC has replaced NOAA-15 with NOAA-16 as the source of these data.
-We will continue to use the relationship between the power index and the auroral boundary location derived from NOAA-12 data until we have time to investigate this relationship using data from NOAA-16.
+NOTE: Although we are receiving data from post-NOAA-15 POES satellites, we will continue to use the relationship between the power index and the auroral boundary location derived from NOAA-15 data until we have time to investigate this relationship using data from more recent NOAA POES satellites.